 Stumbletown Sandwiches

-website | get directions | cuisine: Italian-inspired sandwiches
+website | Outpost (get directions) & Stumbletown (get directions) | cuisine: Italian-inspired sandwiches

 Being from the East Coast, I’ve got a soft spot in my heart for Italian-style sandwiches, especially the ones at Stumbletown.
 Picture classy flavor combinations with curated ingredients, but instead of being on a charcuterie board, they’re piled high in a fuss-free sandwich.
 That’s the kind of sandwiches Stumbletown has.

+My favorite picks on their menu are the chicken and sopressa sandwiches.
+The chicken is nicely balanced with peppery arugula, salty pecorino, and sweet red peppers.
+I usually add pesto for a bit more freshness and basil flavor.
 The sopressa is kept simple, so the meat stands out alongside a little pecorino, arugula, oil and vinegar, but the quality is so on point.
 When in doubt I like to order two, that way I can have one for lunch and one for dinner!

 Sabine